iuliadmtru/Argus.jl/README.md

 Status: Adding `and` and `or` pattern directives...

-Currently the package is able to define rules, define rule groups, store rules in groups and run rules against some source code/file.
+For now the package is able to define rules, define rule groups, store rules in groups and run rules against some source code/file.
 The rules can contain metavariables which bind to expressions in the source code if the pattern matches.